metwit/metwit-ruby-sdk/README.md

 # First require the gem
 require 'metwit'

 ## How to post a Metag
 # If you don't authenticate you may not be able to post metags
 Metwit.authenticate("username", "password")
-# You need a rgeo factory to project the point coordinate
+# You need a rgeo factory to project the point coordinates
 factory = RGeo::Cartesian.factory
 # Then you can create a basic metag
 metag = Metwit::Metag.new(